needle-mirror/com.unity.sequences/Documentation~/sequences-window.md

 * To create a Master Sequence, select the **+** (plus) button at the top left of the Sequences window, then select **Create Master Sequence**.

 * To create a Sequence within another Sequence, right-click on the Sequence (or Master Sequence) that should contain the one you want to create, and select **Create Sequence**.
+  >**Note:** If the parent Sequence is a Prefab, you might need to apply overrides from the Prefab instance to the Prefab asset to keep them synchronized.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 When the new Sequence appears in the Structure, you can directly rename it and press the Enter key or click anywhere to complete the creation.